 Holiday Gifts for Children of the Reservations

-Bear with me for just another minute and keep imaging yourself as this child.
-You are at school, the one place where you know you are safe and can depend on having two meals a day.
+Bear with me for just another minute and keep imagining yourself as this child.
+You are at school, the one place where you know you can depend on having two meals a day.
 After weeks of anticipation, Santa and his elves have finally arrived with a Christmas stocking for you and the rest of your classmates.
 Santa visits with you briefly.
-Teacher takes your picture with Santa.
-You return to class with stocking in hand and food in your stomach.
+The teacher takes your picture with Santa.
+You return to class with a stocking in hand and food in your stomach.
 Today was a good day.

 For some children, days like these don’t often come.
 In fact, there are some children that may not receive anything at all for Christmas.
 There is a huge value to spreading holiday cheer.
-It matters not that the stockings are a mix of toys and practical items; the children were remembered.
+It matters that the stockings are a mix of toys and practical items but more so that the children were remembered.

 Facebook Comments